AxtMueller/Windows-Batch-Deployment/README.md

 If you want to share your server programs, please commit your programs and / or source code to "Issues" with brief description.
 I will add your programs to the "User-defined server program" directory if I think they are useful.

 # Application Scenario Examples
 1. You are an administrator of IT department.
-You need to perform repetitive tasks on hundreds of computers (such as updating firewall rules, pushing notifications).
+You need to perform repetitive tasks on hundreds of computers (such as updating firewall rules, [pushing notifications](binaries/user-defined-server-program/push-message-test)).
 I used to work in this post, this is my original purpose of making this software.
-[DEMO](binaries/user-defined-server-program/push-message-test)
 2. You are a developer.
-Your software does not run properly on a few users' systems, but it cannot be replicated in your test environment, so you need to get some data or perform some debugging tests secretly (such as issuing a debug version software to specific users).
-[DEMO](binaries/user-defined-server-program/dump-kernel-memory)
+Your software does not run properly on a few users' systems, but it cannot be replicated in your test environment, so you have to [get some data](binaries/user-defined-server-program/dump-kernel-memory) or perform some debugging tests (such as issuing a debug version software to specific users).
 3. You are a person with a lot of secrets.
-You need to erase the data on your computer when you find that your computer is stolen.
-[DEMO](binaries/user-defined-server-program/erase-disk-data)
+You need to [erase the data](binaries/user-defined-server-program/erase-disk-data) on your computer when you find that your computer is stolen.
-4. You are a voyeur, you want to know what your spouse did on his / her computer.
-[DEMO](binaries/user-defined-server-program/periodic-screen-capture)
+4. You are a voyeur, you want to know what your spouse did on computer [by taking screenshots](binaries/user-defined-server-program/periodic-screen-capture).

 # [Screenshots](/screenshots/README.md)
 In order to optimize the page load speed in low quality network environments, I only placed one picture on this page.